TianyuWu-Henry/Practicum-2024-UNIQLO-Tagging/README.md

  * Install all required libraries from the requirements.txt: pip install -r requirements.txt
  * Ensure the image you want to use is at the same level (Currently the script is using the ON31.webp
  * Launch Jupyter notebook: jupyter notebook
  * Run all cells in the jupyter notebook

+Jupyter notebook - modifications as needed:
+* Change image file path
+* Change output file path
+* Prompt selected